TuronLab/WinterParalympicGamesReporter/README.md

 # 🏔️ Paralympic Athlete Reporter Agent

-An AI-powered multi-agent research system designed to generate verified, structured reports about Paralympic winter sport athletes (Biathlon and Cross-Country Skiing).
+An AI-powered multi-agent research system designed to generate verified, structured reports about Paralympic winter sport athletes.

+The system was originally developed for Biathlon and Cross-Country Skiing.
+However, it can be readily adapted to other sports by updating the [get_primary_website method](./utils.py).
+To do so, simply specify the sport’s name and provide the official website where the agent should begin retrieving athlete information—typically the relevant international federation’s webpage.

-This project orchestrates a research workflow using CrewAI agents and OpenAI models deployed through OpenAI API, producing:
+Built using CrewAI agents and OpenAI models via the OpenAI API, the project orchestrates a structured research workflow that produces:

 - ✅ A fact-checked English article
 - ✅ A validated Spanish translation